STIRData/data-catalog/README.md

 Some rules:
 1. Dataset IRI should start with `https://stirdata.opendata.cz/resource/dataset/<country>/`
 2. We should have folders in this repository named `<country>`
+3. The dataset should have the following keywords: `<Country>`, marking the country it is from, `input` marking this is an input dataset for STIRData (we will have output dataset as well later)

 We support metadata in English and one other language, specified by the appropriate language tag.
 The form saves and loads JSON-LD files with the metadata records.